 You can also use this opportunity to ask about price breaks for bulk work and whether they can source royalty-free images too.

 Putting it All Together

-The term “proper planning prevents poor performance” certainly applies here as much as anywhere and by hiring through an accredited freelancer site and doing your homework you have a might higher possibly of getting what you want and within your timescales.
+The term “proper planning prevents poor performance” certainly applies here as much as anywhere and by hiring through an accredited freelance site and doing your homework you have a higher possibility of getting what you want and within your timelines.

 Enjoyed this article?
 Show some support by sharing it with your friends.

 A blog for freelance professionals.
 Whether you’re just starting out as a freelancer or you’re a more seasoned professional, our blog serves you information and useful tips that will help you in your freelance career.